TRaSH-Guides/Guides/includes/hardlinks/breakdown-folder-structure.md

 Sonarr, Radarr, Readarr and Lidarr

-Sonarr, Radarr, Readarr and Lidarr gets access to everything using `/data` because the download folder(s) and media folder will look like and be one file system.
+Sonarr, Radarr, Readarr and Lidarr get access to everything using `/data` because the download folder(s) and media folder(s) will look like and be one file system.
 Hardlinks will work and moves will be atomic, instead of copy + delete.

 {! include-markdown "docker-tree-full.md" !}